bozonx/squidlet/doc/squidletctl.md

 * --machine can be x86, arm or rpi.
 It tries recognize it automatically if this argument isn't set
 * --prod=true - if set production version will be used instead.
 By default is development.
 * --work-dir - set working dir for host where envset, data and tmp dirs will be placed.
-  By default it uses $SQUIDLET_ROOT dir instead "build" of repository.
 * --name uses only if group config is specified and selects a host config from group config
-* --force - it runs `npm install` anyway
 * --log-level - log level which will be used.
 It overrides a log level specified in a host config.
 * --user - owner of files which will be written.
 It can be a user name or uid.
 It is optional
 * --group - group of files which will be written, It can be a group name or uid.
 It is optional
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument) instead the first host will be taken.

-### Environment variables

-* SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed.
-  By default isn't set.

 ## Call device's action